 What should you be looking for in choosing a new church?
 Your first concern should be that the church be a “true church.”
 You do not want to choose a church that is part of a sect or a cult.
-You do not want a church that still bears the name of church, but whose lampstand Christ has removed (Revelation 1–3).
+You do not want a church that still bears the name of church, but whose lampstand Christ has removed (Rev. 1–3).
 How do you recognize a true church?
 This question was acute at the time of the Reformation.
-The Roman Catholic Church in the sixteenth century basically argued that Christ preserved the true church through the work of the Pope, the bishop of Rome.
-The true church is easy to recognize because it is in fellowship with the Pope.
-Any church that does not submit to the Pope is a false church.
+The Roman Catholic Church in the sixteenth century basically argued that Christ preserved the true church through the work of the pope, the bishop of Rome.
+The true church is easy to recognize because it is in fellowship with the pope.
+Any church that does not submit to the pope is a false church.

 The Reformers did not accept Rome’s approach.
 They argued that the true church is not marked by submission to a supposedly infallible apostolic office—the Papacy—but by acceptance of apostolic truth.
 Luther declared that “the sole, uninterrupted, infallible mark of the church has always been the Word.”
 The true church is marked by submission to the Scriptures.

 Anyone familiar with the Reformation knows the importance of the Bible in the formation of Protestantism.
 Against the claims of the medieval church that tradition, bishops, and councils were authoritative along with the Bible, the Reformers insisted that the Bible is the only absolute authority for Christians.
 The Bible must judge all traditions and church officers and assemblies.
 It is not surprising then that the Reformers taught that the centrality of the Word is the key mark of the true church.
 As one of the Reformation confessions put it, the true church is known “in short, if all things are managed according to the pure Word of God, all things contrary thereto rejected, and Jesus Christ acknowledged as the only Head of the Church” (Belgic Confession, Article 29).